RikdeBoer/BotBattler-JS/README.md

   non-intrusive approach to prevent forms on your website from being abused by bots aiming to spam your server with inappropriate comments, like advertising, as well as malicious registration or login attempts.
+  Unlike CAPTCHA-type solutions, BotBattler-JS, works "under the wraps" and does not affect the form workflow or user exerience in any way.
+  This combined with the fact that BotBattler-JS is a 100% clientside solution that is easy to install on your site, makes it a great first line of defence - in fact, it may be the only defence you'll need.

+  ## Installation
   To use BotBattler-JS on a form on your website, drop the file botbattler.min.js in the root (or some subdirectory) of your website.
 Then insert the code below before the closing body tag on the page that has the form you wish to protect.